-- An FbF mechanism needs to be closely coordinated between humanitarian stakeholders and national authorities, especially in disaster risk reduction of a country or region to ensure ownership, particularly including responsibility for technical and financial coordination, and sustainability.
+- An FbF mechanism needs to be closely coordinated with the national authorities, especially in disaster risk management of a country or region to ensure ownership, particularly including responsibility for technical and financial coordination, and sustainability.
 It should be sensitive to national and local adaptive capacity. - 2.
 An FbF mechanism must be dynamic, so it can be improved based on robust evidence.
 It requires iterative process to understand risks, forecast skills, evidence of the effectiveness of early actions among other elements.